christophernhill/wspeedi-sigularity/README.md

 # Running WSPEEDI on a shared cluster

 Learn how to configure the wspeedi WRF wrapper in Singularity.
+This allows the WSPEEDI tomcat web interface to execute on a Slurm cluster so that multiple setups can be executed and a farm of compute nodes can be leveraged.

 ## Introduction